 Palmer also has burbot, also known as freshwater lings, and had produced a previous state record through the ice.

-There is an access site with concrete boat launch, and a site with gravel launch and camping areas.
+There is an access site with a concrete boat launch and a site with a gravel launch and camping areas.

 There also is a private resort with cabins and RV spots.